Loro (film): Act 1

 Sergio Morra is a young businessman from Taranto who manages small-scale trafficking of young escorts which he uses to bribe local politicians and obtain licenses outside normal procedures.
 Sergio has a relationship with Tamara, an irresponsible young mother unscrupulous just like him, who helps him in his trafficking.
 The two decide to go to Rome, since Sergio wants to get close to power and aims to reach Silvio Berlusconi.

 Once in Rome, Sergio meets the mysterious Kira, known as the Queen Bee because of her direct relation with Berlusconi.
 Meanwhile, Tamara becomes acquainted with former minister Santino Recchia.
 She flirts with the politician in order to help Sergio make contact with Berlusconi.
 Recchia wants to replace Berlusconi as leader of the centre-right coalition and asks deputy Cupa Caiafa if she is going to support him in the challenge of the party secretariat.

 Sergio manages to gather many young escorts and rents an imposing villa in Sardinia that borders with Berlusconi's summer residence in order to get noticed by him.
 But Berlusconi is having a very difficult time: alone with his wife Veronica Lario, Berlusconi tries to engage her attentions, but Veronica is now very icy towards him.
 Diamonds, jokes or a song by the trusted Mariano Apicella are not enough to warm Veronica up again, that claims back her dignity.

 Forza Italia is no longer in government and Berlusconi, left without government offices, has nothing to do, since his family businesses are now controlled by his children.
 One day, Recchia comes to Berlusconi pleading for help, since Tamara is blackmailing him, asking more money for Sergio, otherwise she will reveal that Recchia is betraying his wife.
 Berlusconi at first shows himself willing, but then he furiously reveals that he has known that Recchia wants to replace him.
 Then Berlusconi goes to Rome, telling Veronica that he is involved in political commitments, but he is actually participating in a fashion event with Noemi Letizia, a young and uninhibited girl.

 Back at Sardinia, during a talk on his yacht where Veronica suggests that he take back Mike Bongiorno on TV, Berlusconi notices Morra's boat with many naked girls; despite a little interest, he decides to take a ride with Veronica on his watercraft, and after a sudden storm they return to the villa.
-Back there, Veronica asks Berlusconi if he remembers the song that was played on the day of their marriage: after pretending not to remembering the song, Berlusconi demonstrates his affection to Veronica by summoning Fabio Concato, who sings Una domenica bestiale for her, the song that was played when they got married.
+Back there, Veronica asks Berlusconi if he remembers the song that was played on the day of their marriage: after pretending not to remember the song, Berlusconi demonstrates his affection to Veronica by summoning Fabio Concato, who sings Una domenica bestiale for her, the song that was played when they got married.